Is there any option to auto-run a column in clay?

 I'd suggest creating a n8n automation with a cron job to webhook them in daily. only way you can auto run a column. will be a pain tho

-Jeff T. Right now, about 25000 records haha.
+Jeff Tucker Right now, about 25000 records haha.
 Updating them once daily would be enough though.
 I just need a (relatively) accurate table that reflects our hubspot entries that I use for a duplicate check within clay

 Yeah, you'll have to do a little n8n cron job to import daily via webhook, only way you'll be able to trigger a column run